Search

 4852bafb7f7cf76375d0e090f737926210de462ef35c9f9616f8a2e17ebb0dda

-The example values.yaml file below references a build generated by Release and demonstrates a common pattern seen in open-source Helm Charts when referencing container images.
-Notice that we set name to [email protected] to use the container registry SHA:
+file below references a build generated by Release and demonstrates a common pattern seen in open-source Helm charts when referencing container images.
+Notice that we set name

-This example Helm Chart template references a build generated by Release:
+This example Helm chart template references a build generated by Release: